 Lagos

-Several reputable international schools are within a short distance, such as the Vale Verde International School in Burgau – about a 20-minute drive away - and the Nobel Algarve British International School is 30 minutes away.
-These schools offer curricula in English and cater to a diverse student body.
+Several international schools are within a short drive, including Vale Verde International School in Burgau, approximately 20 minutes away, and the Nobel Algarve British International School, around 30 minutes away.
+Both offer English-language curricula catering to a diverse student body.

 Cost of Living